 He famously wrote in his veto message that, “Not every human problem deserves a law.”

-Too much legislation that people could care less about
+Legislation that people could care less about

 That comment resonated with a great many people, but in typical Jerry Brown fashion, the pragmatic nature of that veto message was drowned out by all the other BS bills that he DID sign.
 In fact, during his four terms as California’s longest serving governor, he was sent over 18,000 of them and ended up vetoing a paltry 8 percent.

 Say what you will about Arnold Schwarzenegger’s failed stint as governor, but in 2008 he vetoed a record 35 percent of the bills sent to him by the Legislature.
 As needed as that was, with around 1,000 bills becoming California law in any given year, even The Terminator could have done a little better than that.

 The other side to this argument about the “surfing as the official state sport” bill is that softball legislation like this doesn’t really hurt anyone or do much of anything, and although that’s true, it proves my point: too many Legislators spend too much time either trying to legislate their pet peeves, or, grandstanding on some nebulous non-issue that their constituents could care less about.

 Don’t believe me?
 Well, as the Los Angeles Times DID point out:

 Muratsuchi is the latest legislator to try to make various aspects of life in California “official.”
 A San Diego legislator wants to make the California Vaquero the official state horse, and in recent years, California has named an official state nut, dinosaur and deemed denim the official state fabric.”

 A state fabric?
 A state horse?
 A state dinosaur?
 I can probably live with those, but please, tell me that they designated California legislators as the “state nut.”